EDCD/EDDN/docs/Running-this-software.md

     monitor/js/eddn.js
     monitor/schemas.html

 Replace the string `eddn.edcd.io` with the hostname you're using.
+You'll need to perform similar substitutions if you change the configuration to use any different port numbers.

+---

 # Configuration
 Default application configuration is in the file `src/eddn/conf/Settings.py`.